 How to fetch data

-This page will walk you through how you can fetch data in Server Components and Client Components.
-As well as how to stream content that depends on data.
+This page will walk you through how you can fetch data in Server Componentsarrow-up-right and Client Componentsarrow-up-right.
+As well as how to streamarrow-up-right content that depends on data.

 You can fetch data in Server Components using: